Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Future Directions

 When $j = 1$, the operator $d_1$ is the usual total derivative on differential forms.
 These `higher' total derivatives conjecturally generate the superspace harmonics.
-The following is a conjecture of the Fields Group (personal communication); see \cite{Swanson}.
+The following result was conjectured by the Fields Group (personal communication) and proven by Rhoades and Wilson \cite{RWQuotient}.